jamf/ol/api/Resources_for_Jamf_API_developers.md

 **[Jamf Pro SDK for Python](https://github.com/macadmins/jamf-pro-sdk-python)**

-Published by the MacAdmins Foundation ([Contributors](https://github.com/macadmins/jamf-pro-sdk-python/graphs/contributors)) has the authentication wrappers you'd expect but adds a few more advanced features such as support for custom authentication providers and additional options for securing secrets at rest.
-Rather than creating abstractions for Jamf Pro application models, it leaves you free to specify the actual API endpoint when making a request.
+Published by the MacAdmins Foundation ([Contributors](https://github.com/macadmins/jamf-pro-sdk-python/graphs/contributors)), this SDK has the authentication wrappers you'd expect but adds a few more advanced features such as support for custom authentication providers and additional options for securing secrets at rest.

 ```python
 from jamf_pro_sdk import JamfProClient, BasicAuthProvider